Coin counterfeiting: Circulating coins

 For modern coins in general circulation, the most common method of protection from forgeries is the use of bi-metallic coins made of two metals of different color, which are difficult to counterfeit at low cost.
 The most common way of forging these coins is to change the area that should be a different color by painting it; however, the paint is often easy to scratch off and the coins soon look very crude once worn.
 An increasing number of coins are cast from the same composition alloy as the real coin, but have poor reproduction of details such as the milling on the side of the coin and the stamped lettering.

 When the euro was introduced into Europe, there were initially very few counterfeits; however, the number increased massively as time went by.
 The high and increasing number of fake euro coins in circulation in 2004 led to the creation of a Technical and Scientific Center for the coordination of technical actions to protect euro coins against counterfeiting.
 Between 2002 and 2006, approximately 400,000 counterfeit euro coins were removed from circulation; however, "the overall number is very small by historical standards and by comparison to the 69 billion circulating (genuine) euro coins."

-In 2014, it was estimated that 3.04% of all UK £1 coins in circulation are counterfeit.
+In 2014, it was estimated that 3.04% of all UK £1 coins in circulation were counterfeit.
 These coins were replaced on 15 October 2017 with new, harder to counterfeit, 12-sided bi-metallic coins.